Stream Lineage¶

 You’ll also need to generate and save an API key and secret for this cluster, if you have not done so already.

-Click Next, review the settings for the connector, and click Launch to start sending data to the target topic.
+Click Continue to start sending data to the target topic.

 The connector first shows as Provisioning, then Running when it is fully initiated.